 The safety and efficacy of Trikafta in children aged less than 12 years have not been established (see "Undesirable effects" and "Properties/Effects").

 Elderly patients

-Clinical studies of Trikafta did not include any patients aged 65 years and older.
+Clinical studies of Trikafta did not include a sufficient number of patients aged 65 years and older to determine whether they respond differently from younger patients.